Zero-sum constants related to the Jacobi symbol: The constants and

-{\it Subcase: For every prime divisor $p$ of $n$, exactly 2 terms of $S$ are coprime to $p$.}
+\begin{case} For each prime divisor $p$ of $n$, exactly two terms of $S$ are coprime to $p$. \end{case}

-Suppose, $S$ has at most one unit.
-Then, by Lemma \ref{gs}, we have $S$ is an $A$-weighted zero-sum sequence.
-So, we can assume that $S$ has at least two units.
-So, by the assumption in this subcase, we see that $S$ will have exactly two units and the other terms of $S$ will be zero.
-However, as $S$ has length $k+1$ and as $k\geq 2$, so $S$ has length at least 3.
-Thus, some term of $S$ is zero.
+Suppose $S$ has at most one unit.
+By Lemma \ref{gs}, we see that $S$ is an $S(n)$-weighted zero-sum sequence.
+So we can assume that $S$ has at least two units.
+By the assumption in this subcase, we see that $S$ will have exactly two units and the other terms of $S$ will be zero.
+As $S$ has length $k+1$ and as $k\geq 2$, some term of $S$ is zero.

-{\it Subcase: There is a prime divisor $p$ of $n$ such that at least three terms of $S$ are coprime to $p$.}
+\begin{case} For every prime divisor $p$ of $n$ at least two terms of $S$ are coprime to $p$, and there is a prime divisor $p'$ of $n$ such that at least three terms of $S$ are coprime to $p'$. \end{case}

-To simplify the notation, we will denote the sequence $S^{(p)}$ by $(y_1,\ldots,y_l)$.
-As seen in Lemma \ref{gs}, this sequence is a $U(p)$-weighted zero-sum sequence.
-We denote the coefficients $a_i^{(p)}$ of that zero-sum by $b_i$, for $1\leq i\leq l$.
-We will give an argument assuming that the first three terms of $S^{(p)}$ are non-zero.
-A similar argument will work in the general case.
-Using the earlier observation, we want to choose the elements $b_i\in U(p)$, so that the corresponding $U(n)$-weighted zero-sum (which we had got using Observation \ref{obs2}, as in Lemma \ref{gs}) for $S$ is an $S(n)$-weighted zero-sum.